Zeitschrift für Semiotik / Journal for Semiotics

-I've learned semiotics at the Research Center for Semiotics, which was founded by Roland Posner.
-He developed a classification of sign processes, building up from simple signs (e.g. signals and indizes) towards speech acts; it is summarized in his article “Believing, Causing, Intending”.
+I've learned semiotics at the Research Center for Semiotics in Berlin, which was founded by Roland Posner.
+He developed a classification of sign processes, building up from simple signs (such as signals and indizes) towards communication and speech acts; it is summarized in his article “Believing, Causing, Intending”.
 This is a truly groundbreaking work, clearly written (some background in analytical philosophy is helpful), and richly rewarding, if you take the time to work through it.

 I've used this approach to analyse literary texts; it's currently also applied in gesture and film studies (e.g. here).
 If you're interested in communication, and how it relies on intentional states such as complex intentions and beliefs: Like it, you will.